There are many unplanned situations you may one day find yourself in.

 Protect your valuables from theft or damage.
 Renter’s Insurance typically covers break-ins or damage to your belongings, and compensates you to be able to either repurchase or repair your property.

-You left the water running, forgot to turn off the stove, somebody falls down your stairs and sues.
-Protect yourself from the potential out-of-pocket costs with the right coverage in place.
+There are countless scenarios that can end up hurting you financially: you left the water running, forgot to turn off the stove, somebody falls down your stairs and sues.
+Protect yourself from potential out-of-pocket replacement costs by making sure you have the right coverage in place.

-What Do I Look for in a Policy?
+What Should I Be Looking for in a Policy?

-Here’s what features to consider before you commit to your Renter’s Insurance policy:
+With so many different types of coverage, here’s what features you should consider before you commit to your Renter’s Insurance policy:

-The maximum amount covered due to lost or damaged belongings, personal liability, or additional living expenses.
+The maximum amount your insurance company will cover due to lost or damaged belongings, personal liability, or additional living expenses.

 The amount you’re required to pay when you make a claim.